metalfs/metalfs.github.io/image_manifest.md

 **streamBytes**:
 Defines the global stream width for all operators in the image.
-Note that not all operators support different stream widhts.
+Note that not all operators support different stream widths.
 Recommended values: 8, 16, 32, 64

 **operators**: